valador/NextFace/README.md

 * specularMap_{imageIndex}.png: the estimated specular map in uv space
 * roughnessMap_{imageIndex}.png: the estimated roughness map in uv space
 * mesh{imageIndex}.obj: an obj file that contains the 3D mesh of the reconstructed face
+* If the debug options are used :
+  * in the debug/mesh folder : the mesh at {renderer}_{step} _{iteration}.obj
+  * in the debug/results folder : render, input, difference, diffuse, specular and roughness maps (the order from left to right)
+  * in outputStage1 folder : the render after step 1
+  * in outputStage2 folder : the render after step 2
+  * in the checkpoints folder : the loss graphs and the architecture parameters in pickle format

 # How it works